dolma012/CommunityDetection/README.md

 ## 4.3 Task2: Community Detection Based on Girvan-Newman algorithm

-In task2, implemented Girvan-Newman algorithm to detect the communities in the network graph.
+Implemented Girvan-Newman algorithm to detect the communities in the network graph.

 4.3.1 Betweenness Calculation